-This was also the case in the Vancouver Police Department.
+This was also the case in Vancouver.
 During the period July-September 1979, female officers averaged 2.7 days of sick leave (excluding maternity leave) while males averaged 2.0 days.
 If we exclude 1 female and 1 male who took extended sick leave during this period, the averages drop to 2.2 days for females and .7 days for males.